• Skip to primary navigation

 Your donation can help end extreme poverty and give people the means to build a better future for themselves in countries like Afghanistan.

 For those living in extreme poverty, your support brings education and training, healthcare and clean water, nutritious food, and new ways to earn an income.
 And in times of crisis, you help us deliver emergency relief.
-Please make a lifesaving donation today.
+Please donate today.

 Donate Now